sudhansumissonprogrammer/devops_project/README.md

  Use Terratest to write infrastructure tests and validate the Terraform modules.
 Apply Terraform to create the pipeline and confirm successful setup.

-#### Task 2: DevSecOps Integration using GitHub Actions and Sealed Secrets
-Use GitHub Actions to automate the CI/CD workflow.
-Integrate security scanning into the workflow using:
-• `tfsec` for Terraform code
-• `Trivy` for Docker image scanning
-• Use Sealed Secrets to manage Kubernetes secrets securely before deploying workloads.
-• Store secrets in encrypted SealedSecrets format and apply them to the Kubernetes cluster as part of the deployment pipeline.
-Ensure GitHub Actions workflow:
-• Executes on each code push
-• Runs security scans
-• Applies SealedSecrets
-• Triggers deployment to Kubernetes or updates infrastructure via Terraform

----

 # 🚀 AWS CodePipeline with Terraform (CI/CD) | DevSecOps Project